aiogram/aiogram/docs/dispatcher/filters/text.md

 - `#!python3 from aiogram.dispatcher.filters.text import Text`
 - `#!python3 from aiogram.dispatcher.filters import Text`
 - `#!python3 from aiogram.filters import Text`

+Or used from filters factory by passing corresponding arguments to handler registration line

 ## Specification